Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 ## Title

-Climate Change Analysis: Understanding the Relationship between Greenhouse Gas Emissions and Temperature Anomalies
+Climate Change Analysis: Understanding the Relationship between Greenhouse Gas Emissions and Energy Production

 ## Main Question

-1. What is the relationship between greenhouse gas emissions and temperature anomalies across different countries, and how does it vary based on regional, economic, and climatic factors?
+1. What is the relationship between greenhouse gas emissions and energy production across different countries, and how does it vary based on regional, economic, and climatic factors?

 ## Description

 Climate change is a pressing global issue with far-reaching implications for ecosystems, economies, and human well-being.
-This project aims to analyze the relationship between greenhouse gas emissions and temperature anomalies using data-driven methods.
-By examining emissions and temperature data from multiple countries, we seek to uncover patterns, trends, and potential causal relationships.
+This project aims to analyze the relationship between greenhouse gas emissions and energy production using data-driven methods.
+By examining emissions and energy data from multiple countries, we seek to uncover patterns, trends, and potential causal relationships.
 Insights gained from this analysis can inform policy decisions, mitigation strategies, and adaptation measures to address climate change effectively.

 In selecting countries for analysis, we considered several factors such as geographical diversity, economic significance, emissions intensity, and data availability.
 The chosen countries represent a range of regions, economic statuses, and emissions profiles, providing a comprehensive perspective on the global dynamics of climate change.
 Specifically, we have chosen: